uncommonlibrary/myth/README.md

 ## Getting Started

-Begin your reading journey by "logging in" to your account.
+Begin your reading journey by "logging in" to your account and search for books by title or author.

 ![Screenshot of search page](./src/assets/images/search_page_screenshot.png)

-Search books by title or author and add them to the respective shelves: TBR for to-be-read, library for your current reads, and archive for read books.
+Add titles to the respective shelves: TBR for to-be-read, library for your current reads, and archive for read books, and update when you're done!

 ![Screenshot of home page](./src/assets/images/homepage_screenshot.png)